phax/phase4-hredelivery-standalone/README.md

-# Standalone Peppol phase4
+# Standalone HR eDelivery phase4

+# UNDER DEVELOPMENT

-This an example standalone implementation of [phase4](https://github.com/phax/phase4) for the Peppol Network.
+This an example standalone implementation of [phase4](https://github.com/phax/phase4) for the HR eDelivery Network.

 This is a template application and NOT ready for production use, because you need to take decisions and add some code.
 Of course phase4 itself is ready for production use - see a list of [known phase4 users](https://github.com/phax/phase4/wiki/Known-Users) that have agreed to be publicly listed.